adityacd/miniproject1-is601-ak/vicommands.md

 * It is used to create a folder to store files and information.
 * We use the command mkdir followed by file name.

+To make a directory we use
+'''
+mkdir <directoryname>
+'''

 3. cp
 * It stands for make directory
 * It is used to create a folder to store files and information